microsoftgraph/microsoft-graph-docs-contrib/concepts/accessreviews-overview.md

 The access reviews APIs support both [delegated](/graph/auth-v2-user) and [application](/graph/auth-v2-service) contexts.

 In a delegated (user) context, an application calls the access reviews API on behalf of a user.
 Typical scenarios include:

-+ An administrator using a script to create, read, or update an access review.
++ An administrator uses a script to create, read, or update an access review.
-+ A resource owner using an app or a script to create an access review for a resource they own.
++ A resource owner uses an app or a script to create an access review for a resource they own.
-+ An administrator automatically collecting all decisions for one or more access reviews.
++ An administrator automatically collects all decisions for one or more access reviews.

 In an application context, an application calls the access reviews API without a signed-in user present.
 A typical scenario is a scheduled background script regularly collecting decisions for all access reviews.

 ## Next steps

 + [Use the access reviews API](/graph/api/resources/accessreviewsv2-overview)
 + [Read more about Azure AD access reviews](/azure/active-directory/governance/access-reviews-overview)